chrishoermann/zod-prisma-types/packages/generator/Readme.md

 Be aware that some generator options have been removed, a few new ones have been added, the behavior of custom imports has changed and ts-morph is no longer needed to generate files in v2.0.0.

+## Breaking changes in v3.x.x

+- If you have used decimal or Json values you might encounter changed behavior in v3.x.x.
+Please read the [decimal](#decimal) and [json](#json-null-values) sections for more information.
+  If you did not use decimal or json values you can safely upgrade to v3.x.x.
+- Imports are now handled at field level.
+This enables the generator to add custom validation logic on input type level.
+If you have used custom imports in v2.x.x you need to change the syntax to the new one.
+Please read the [importing helpers](#importing-helpers) section for more information.

 ## Known issues

 > Since `zod version 3.21.2` some schemas throw a typescript error.
 Please use `zod version 3.21.1` until this issue is resolved.